vitorstabile/data-structures-and-algorithms-in-java-basics/README.md

 **Which sorting algorithms are stable?**

 Some Sorting Algorithms are stable by nature, such as Bubble Sort, Insertion Sort, Merge Sort, Count Sort, etc. Comparison-based stable sorts such as Merge Sort and Insertion Sort maintain stability by ensuring that Element A[j]  comes before A[i]  if and only if A[j] < A[i] , here i, j are indices, and i < j .
-The relative order is preserved if A[i] \equiv A[j]  i.e. A[i]  comes before A[j]
+The relative order is preserved if A[i] == A[j]  i.e. A[i]  comes before A[j]

 **Which sorting algorithms are unstable?**

 Quick Sort, Heap Sort etc., can be made stable by also taking the position of the elements into consideration.
-This change may be done in a way that does not compromise a lot on the performance and takes some extra space, possibly \theta(n).
+This change may be done in a way that does not compromise a lot on the performance and takes some extra space.

 #### <a name="chapter3part6"></a>Chapter 4 - Part 6: Selection Sort